wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 }
 ```

-You are overriding the [React constructor](https://reactjs.org/docs/react-component.html#constructor), calling the parent (which you always must) and then setting the state to a JSON object with one member: `number` (which we’ve initialized to our old value: 123456).
+You are overriding the [React constructor](https://reactjs.org/docs/react-component.html#constructor), calling the parent (which you always must) and then setting the state to a JSON object with one member: `number` (which we've initialized to our old value: 123456).

 Now add this above the `return(...)` in `App.js`: